 One row complete of six cells complete, only 144 cells to do with 2 tab wires on each to go.

 Putting it all together

 Built the first of four panels today and got it installed on the roof.
 I am still waiting for the 12v 15amp cable roll for the other three panels, which I ordered over a week ago and the supplier isn't answering emails so it looks like I may have lost my money and will have to find it elsewhere.

 The photo below shows the thicker tabbing wire used to join the rows of cells

-The first panel completed and ready for fitting on roof.
+The first panel is completed and ready for fitting on the roof.

 The photo below shows the front of the house with the first of four panels fitted on the left.